Capitalize on today's evolving market dynamics.

 “Funds must have a proven intention and ability to deliver on their impact investing objectives over an extended period of time,” says Burlingame.
 “Measuring the ‘non-financial’ benefits of an investment (its success in making an impact) can be more complex than measuring the financial return of an investment.
 Some aspects of ESG performance are easier to measure than others.”

-Some environmental measures have become more readily available, such as a company’s carbon output.
-However, substantive information about gender diversity in a company’s workforce or other social governance metrics are less publicly accessible.
+Some environmental measures have become more readily available, such as a company’s carbon output data, now voluntarily disclosed by more than 21,000 firms globally.
+5 However, substantive information about gender diversity in a company’s workforce or other social governance metrics are less publicly accessible.
 In addition, impact ratings from the investment research firm Morningstar only date back to 2016.
 These factors make the investment selection process more challenging.

 Professional guidance can help.
 Burlingame notes, “The process for identifying the right impact investments requires a combination of qualitative and quantitative analysis.
 As the industry evolves, new investment alternatives arise and the need for careful assessment becomes even more pronounced.”